 At first, each reconnection we make will take extra effort, or feel awkward or uncomfortable, or even be down-right anxiety evoking.
 Because in many senses, each engagement, even in old relationships, will be new because we have all become changed.
 We must pray for courage – for ourselves and others.
 We must also remember we are not alone.
 God’s Spirit is the Shepherd who will lead us, the Rock who will protect us, the Father who will empower us, the Mother who will comfort us, and the Savior who will forgive us and cover over our mistakes when we get it wrong along the way.

 There’s been a lot of noisiness this year over the airwaves and on social media – all the societal extremes have been on full display – opposing voices yelling loud opinions that have brought anxiety to our young ones and us.
 And there are innumerable hurting souls who need God’s body to care for them; so many have lost so much!
 But even godly people have been fractured and become anxious.
 Therefore, we all must consider what fears to entrust to God that we unknowingly took on board our souls during this stormy season.
 God is calling His children to make themselves ready – to become covered in mercy and strength, compassion and peace, joy and sacrificial love, and prepared for His excellent use.
 Noble vessels that overflow with hope and love in humble service are very much needed.
-If we go out from these inner places covered in hurt and that sharp shards of our own fracturing, we inevitably cause hurt and the fracturing of others.
+If we go out from these inner places covered in hurt and clinging to the sharp shards of our own fracturing, we will inevitably bring hurt and pain to others.
 My mom often says, “May those who are more healed care for those who are less healed.”
 This is a truth that speaks to the working of body ministry.
 And so we need to be intentional about taking time to allow the Spirit to heal us and teach us more about the creative purposes he has for us as we go out into the new normal of society.